Wave packet dynamics in parabolic optical lattices: From Bloch oscillations to long-range dynamical tunneling: Introduction

 {In this paper, we explore the wave packet dynamics in a parabolic optical lattice by analyzing the energy eigenstates of the system.
-We consider the tight-binding solutions in which the eigenstates are either Wannier-Stark-like localized states lying away from the center of the parabolic lattice or resemble harmonic oscillator eigenfunctions that are localized around the center~\cite{26,27}.
-We use phase space representations of the eigenstates and compare them against the classical phase space of the pendulum model.
-This analysis reveals that the phase space dynamics of states localized away from the trap center and centrally localized states are analogous to the open and closed curves in the pendulum phase space, respectively.
-Thus, the effectiveness of the previously used quantum pendulum approach is highlighted \citep{29}.
-The results also highlight that on and around the separatrix curve, there exist numerous states of contrasting nature.
-Based upon this observation, the dynamics generated by a localized wave packet prepared under the conditions of the separatrix are studied.
+We consider the tight-binding solutions in which the eigenstates are either parity-related pairs of Wannier-Stark-like localized states lying away from the center of the parabolic lattice or resemble harmonic oscillator eigenfunctions that are localized around the center~\cite{26,27}.
+We use the phase space representations of the eigenstates and compare them against the classical phase space of the pendulum model.
+The analysis reveals that the phase space dynamics of states localized away from the trap center and centrally localized states are analogous to the open and closed curves in the pendulum phase space, respectively.
+Thus, the effectiveness of the previously used quantum pendulum approach is highlighted~\citep{29}.
+The results also highlight that on and around the separatrix curve there exist numerous states of contrasting nature.
+Based upon this observation, the dynamics generated by a localized wave packet prepared under the conditions of separatrix are studied.
 Further, we illustrate different regimes in the system which are tuned by considering a finite momentum for the initial wave packet.
-Keeping in view, the two-fold degeneracy presented by the spatially-localized states, a tunneling-like response of localized wave packets is investigated, which unlike the archetypal cases of a step potential \citep{31,32} or a double well \citep{33}, is shown to occur even in the absence of a potential barrier~\cite{34}.
-We note that the tunneling period can be predicted by the energy splitting and that it can be manipulated to fall within experimentally observable time scales.} {The paper is organized as follows: In Section II, we introduce the model.
+Keeping in view the two-fold almost degeneracy maintained by the spatially localized states, a tunneling-like response of localized wave packets is investigated which, unlike the archetypal cases of a step potential~\citep{31,32} or a double well~\citep{33}, is shown to occur even in the absence of a potential barrier.
+Instead, this type of long-range tunneling appears to be closely related to dynamical tunneling between two separated regions of classical phase space as pioneered by Davis and Heller~\cite{34}, with the distinct difference that in our case the tunneling period can be systematically manipulated to fall within experimentally observable time scales. {The paper is organized as follows: In Section II we introduce the model.
 We present the important quantum-classical features of the model in Section III, discussing the phase space dynamics.
 Section IV illustrates the wave packet dynamics corresponding to different regimes of the system.
-In section V, the long-range tunneling phenomenon is demonstrated.
+In Section V the long-range tunneling phenomenon is demonstrated.
 The conclusions along with future perspectives are discussed in Section VI.}